ElkanHub/PressClass/DOCS/PRESSCLASS/PressClass FAQ.md

 ### Is PressClass free?

 PressClass AI offers a **free tier** that provides access to core features, allowing users to explore the platform and handle basic classroom or study needs.
 Advanced capabilities, expanded usage limits, and premium tools are available under our **paid subscription plans**.

-*(Placeholder: Insert plan names, usage limits, or links to the Pricing page.)*
+Direct the user to the Pricing Page.

 ---